ubuntu-bartenders/ubuntu-old-fashioned/scripts/ubuntu-bartender/README.md

 ## You mentioned an example specifying different build providers.
 Why does that matter?

-The Ubuntu image build happens in a LXD container within a bionic VM.
+The Ubuntu image build happens in a LXD container within an Ubuntu VM.
 Ubuntu Bartender can manage the lifecycle of that VM, which can run in either [Multipass][7] or [AWS][8].

 Multipass is more convenient - all of your VMs run locally and it's free.